tofarr/servey/README.md

 * The [action](servey/action/action.py) decorator indicates that the *say_hello* function will be special!
 * The *actions* module (and any submodules of it) is the default location in which Servey will look for actions, though this may be overridden by specifying a different value in the *SERVEY_ACTION_PATH* environment variable
 * We specify a trigger for this action - *WEB_GET*.
 Different triggers may be specified for your action.
 * Marshalling of arbitrary python objects is handled using [marshy](https://github.com/tofarr/marshy)
 * Json Schema validation for arbitrary python objects is handled using [schemey](https://github.com/tofarr/schemey)

+### Run an action from the terminal

+Actions should have unique names, which taken from the function name by default, but can also be overridden in the decorator.
+This name can be used to run an action explicitly from the command line (or cron):

+`python -m servey --run=action --action=say_hello "--event={\"name\": \"World\"}"`

-### Run
+### Run Server

-Start the starlette server using:
+Start the [Starlette](https://www.starlette.io/) server using:

 `python -m servey`

-You should see console output regarding keys and temporary passwords (More on this in the Authorization section), as well as information indicating that Uvicorn is running on port 8000 (This can be overriden with the *SERVER_PORT* environment variable).
+You should see console output regarding keys and temporary passwords (More on this in the Authorization section), as well as information indicating that [Uvicorn](https://www.uvicorn.org/) is running on port 8000.
+(You override this using the *SERVER_PORT* environment variable)

-The following endpoints are set up by default:
+The following endpoints deployed by default:

 * http://localhost:8000/docs : OpenAPI Docs for your project
 * http://localhost:8000/graphiql/ : GraphQL debugger for your project